Fair Divorce Settlement When a Partner Attempts to Hide Assets

 - Does the business have different trading arms with different names where there may be more funds or assets?

-However, to get the fair settlement you deserve, it’s important to know the real market value of assets and the value of a business as a going concern.
+- To get the fair settlement you deserve, it’s important to know the real market value of assets and the value of a business as a going concern.

-What can you do if your former spouse or partner isn’t co-operative about their business?
+What can you do if your former spouse or partner isn’t cooperative about their business?

 Being open is key in a divorce or civil partnership dissolution.